 Our enquiries and admissions teams are still contactable online.
-Feel free to send them a message and someone will get back to you.
+Feel free to send a message with your enquiry and someone will get back to you.

 Do you have a virtual tour so that I can see your facilities online?

-Yes – you can take a tour both of our campuses online.
+Yes – you can take a tour of both of our campuses online.

 What virtual events can I attend?